Association for Improving the Condition of the Poor

 The Association for Improving the Condition of the Poor (AICP) was a charitable organization in New York City, established in 1843 and incorporated in 1848 with the aim of helping the deserving poor and providing for their moral uplift.
 The Association was one of the most active and innovative charity organizations in New York, pioneering many private-public partnerships in education, healthcare and social services.
+It merged in 1939 with the Charity Organization Society to form the Community Service Society of New York, which continues to operate in New York City.